Jim Hawthorne (DJ)

-In 1965, "ol Weather Eyes" moved to Honolulu to "retire" and ended up creating the Checkers and Pogo kids show for TV which ran for 11 years.
-He was also involved with programming KGMB -Honolulu and was creative consultant to morning legend Aku.
-As one of his bits, since the TV weather was so short, he would hold up cards and do a pantomime.
-He was elected president of the newly formed Disc Jockey Association in 1960.
+In 1965, "Ol' Weather Eyes" moved to Honolulu to "retire" and ended up creating the Checkers and Pogo children's show, which ran from 1967 to 1982 (long after he passed the role of "Checkers" to other actors).
+He was also involved with programming at KGMB in Honolulu and was creative consultant to popular morning-radio personality Hal Lewis (Aku).

 In 1970, Hawthorne moved back to his hometown, Denver, to help his ailing mother.
-He stayed for 11 years and established a very successful career at KOA, eventually becoming GM.
+He stayed for 11 years and established a very successful career at KOA, eventually becoming the station's general manager.
 In the late 1980s, Hawthorne returned to Southern California.

 Hawthorne continued to entertain in semi-retirement.
 On November 6, 2007, he died of congestive heart disease at age 88 in Santa Barbara, California.